Can Chickens Eat Green Beans? (Raw & Cooked Green Beans)

 Can Chicks Eat Green Beans?

-The general rule is that the chicks could eat what the adults could.
+While the general rule is often that chicks can eat what adult chickens can, it’s important to keep in mind the specific dietary needs and physical capabilities of chicks.
 There are just some precautions to be taken.

 We believe it is the same with green beans, but we advise against it.
 Take the size of your chicks into account.
 The beans might be a choking hazard for them.
 The risk does not seem to be worth it.